Roman Chervinsky: Prosecution

-Already on July 18, 2024, the Shevchenko Court of Kyiv sent Chervinsky to house arrest on a new charge - in the case of a bribe of $ 100,000.
+Aleady on 18 July 2024, the Shevchenko Court of Kyiv sent Chervinsky to house arrest on a new charge, in the case of a bribe of $100,000.
 Chervinsky called the case falsified, it concerns the events of 2020.
 Lawyer Kostyantyn Globa stated that this case has been pending for several years, and the video of the alleged bribery was recorded illegally, edited and falsified.
 Chervinsky was informed of the suspicion in this case in December 2023.

+Judge Iryna Oleksienko, who set the bail, filed a complaint with the High Council of Justice regarding interference in her professional activities.
+The intervention is carried out by the prosecutor with the involvement of operational units of the SBU.

+On 24 September 2024, the Shevchenko Court of Kyiv ordered the State Bureau of Investigation to open criminal proceedings regarding interference in the activities of Iryna Oleksienko, a judge of the Kropyvnytskyi Court of Appeal.
+This court decision was never implemented.

 The motion to release Chervinsky on bail was filed by Petro Poroshenko, all MPs from the European Solidarity faction, participants in the Revolution of Dignity and the war against Russia.
 During the court hearing, Poroshenko pointed out the lies of the prosecutors.
 A fight almost broke out in the courtroom, but all the motions to release him on bail were ignored by the court.
 The court sent Roman Chervinsky under house arrest.

+On March 19, 2025, in the case of Roman Chervinsky's alleged bribery, the defense filed a statement of provocation of a crime.
+The judge refused to consider it.

+On May 16, 2025, the Kyiv Court of Appeal considered an appeal against the notification of suspicion in the case of the shelling of the Kanatove airfield.
+Lawyers Globa and Yosipov emphasized the lack of grounds for declaring Chervinsky suspicious, since there is no evidence of guilt.
+During the lawyer's speech, the judge stated that the court would not evaluate the evidence.
+After that, Roman Chervinsky announced the disqualification of the entire panel of judges.
+Those to whom it was announced considered the disqualification and stated that there were no grounds for disqualification.
+The court did not grant the appeal.